The main characters of Queen's Blade

 - Named After Somebody Famous: Their last name is possibly based in the American fantasy and sci-fi writer, Jack Vance, one of the precursors of the Dungeons & Dragons franchise.
 Ironically, none of them can use Vancian Magic.

-- Lonely Rich Girls: Previous to the events of the tournament, neither the three of them had any friends outside her family and in Elina and Claudette's case, they only trust on themselves and no one else.
+- Lonely Rich Kids: Previous to the events of the tournament, neither the three of them had any friends outside her family and in Elina and Claudette's case, they only trust on themselves and no one else.

 - Tragic Heroines: Let's face it: Their lives really sucked, despise being nobles, and very especially, Claudette on the grounds she's a bastard daughter.
 Ironically, Claudette is the only one who gets a more or less happy ending at the end of Rebellion, on the other hand Elina got injured and Leina is possibly cursed for life and having to live with the name of her mother for the remainder of her life.